SeemBuilds/AutoPrimaryPart-APP-/README.md

 # usage
 To use APP, you must have installed it!
-After that, click on the Plugin Tab and click on APP.
+After that, click on the Plugin Tab, select APP and click the UI button.

+In the panel, close every window.
+This will make it easier to see everything at a glance.

+   - **Select Mode Window**

+        - In this window, you can select a variety of modes, each one having a unique ability to set your PrimaryPart.
+        - Just click on the circle to select or change modes:
+        -
+        - To learn what each mode does, view features in this documentation.

 # features